streamr-dev/core-api/README.md

 - Redis
 - [Streamr Cloud Broker](https://github.com/streamr-dev/cloud-broker)

-The easiest way to get these running is to use Docker and the [streamr-docker-dev](https://github.com/streamr-dev/streamr-docker-dev) tool we provide.

-## Building and running
+## Building

-- You need to have Grails 2.5.6 and Node.js ^8.0.0 installed.
-(Easiest way is to install Grails via [SDKMAN](http://sdkman.io/install.html) and Node via [nvm](https://github.com/creationix/nvm).)
+1. Ensure you have Grails 2.5.6 and node.js version 8.0.0 or newer installed.
-- Clone the repo
+2. Clone this repo
-- `git submodule update --init --recursive`
+3. Fetch all git submodules `git submodule update --init --recursive`
-- `npm install`
+4. Install front-end dependencies with `npm install`
-- Start the infrastructure with `streamr-docker-dev start 1`
+5. If you are using the recommended tool `streamr-docker-dev` then run `streamr-docker-dev start 1`.
+Otherwise make sure all 3rd party services are running and the the web applications is properly configured with correct hostnames and username/password-combinations.
-- `grails run-app`
+6. Start the web applicatio nwith `grails run-app`

 ## Developing